Free Auto Insurance Comparison

 As a Washingtonian, your last, most-difficult decision was probably whether or not to increase the limit on your REI credit card.
 It’s a challenge to decide which activity to purchase gear for first: hiking Mount Rainier, paddling the Wenatchee, surfing Half Moon Bay, or climbing Frenchman Coulee.

-It’s also a challenge to watch car insurance rates climb as you tirelessly surf the internet to get quotes from as many car insurance companies as possible so you can get the best deal.
+It’s also a challenge to watch auto insurance rates climb as you tirelessly surf the internet to get quotes from as many auto insurance companies as possible so you can get the best deal.

 We are here to help you, the Washingtonian weekend warrior, save that energy (and money) for your next outdoor adventure.
-In this helpful guide, we cover everything you need to know about car insurance including coverages, rates, providers, laws, and more.
+In this helpful guide, we cover everything about what to know when buying car insurance including coverages, rates, providers, laws, and more.

-Saving money on your car insurance premiums could fund future trips for nature therapy.
+Saving money on your auto insurance premiums could fund future trips for nature therapy.
 Start making your comparisons today with just your ZIP code.

 Before we get into examining what affects your rates and the companies to choose from, let’s explore some of the basics.

-As with most states, you are required to carry minimum car insurance coverage in Washington.
+As with most states, you are required to carry the state minimums for auto insurance in Washington.

 |Bodily Injury Coverage||$25,000 per person|